viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 From here you could:

-- include data from additional sensors, or from more machines in your fleet, to be able to view everything together from one pane of glass
+- include data from additional sensors, or from more machines in your fleet, to be able to view everything together from a single pane of glass
-- experiment with your query language syntax to give more flexibility to the operator, by allowing for more UI-based customization of the visualization using Grafana global variables.
+- experiment with your query language syntax to give more flexibility to the operator, by allowing for more UI-based customization of the visualization using Grafana global variables

 For more ideas, check out our other [tutorials](/tutorials/).